-- b) Adaptation to highly imbalanced problems: most classifiers generally perform poorly on imbalanced data sets because they are designed to minimise the global error rate and, in this manner, they tend to classify almost all instances as negative (i.e. the majority class).
+2) Adaptation to Highly Imbalanced Problems: Most classifiers generally perform poorly on imbalanced data sets because they are designed to minimize the global error rate and, in this manner, they tend to classify almost all instances as negative (i.e., the majority class).
 In this paper, we have shown the differences between the performance of the algorithms in the framework of standard classification and for imbalanced data sets, identifying the algorithms which are better suited to this specific problem.
-In this manner, an algorithm specifically designed to take into account the ratio between the examples of the classes may lead to better results in imbalanced domains. - c) Data complexity: The prediction capabilities of classifiers are strongly dependent on the problem's characteristics.
+In this manner, an algorithm specifically designed to take into account the ratio between the examples of the classes may lead to better results in imbalanced domains.

+3) Data Complexity: The prediction capabilities of classifiers are strongly dependent on the problem's characteristics.
 An emergent field, the analysis of data complexity, has recently arisen.
 The data complexity analysis consists in measuring different aspects of the problem which are considered as complex to the classification task [99].
 Studies of data complexity metrics applied to particular classification algorithms can be found in [97], [99]-[101].
 The complexity of data has been used for characterising the performance of XCS [97], and as a guide to the identification of the domains of competence of classifiers [102].
-Thus, it can be considered a new trend in the use of GBML in pattern recognition. - d) Interpretability: this is an important challenge for Machine Learning methods because most of the application domains ask for explanations of the model evolved.
-In this sense, rule based algorithms have an added value over other techniques.
-However, it is necessary to analyse the definition of interpretability in depth.
+Thus, it can be considered a new trend in the use of GBML in pattern recognition.

+4) Interpretability: This is an important challenge for Machine Learning methods because most of the application domains ask for explanations of the model evolved.
+In this sense, rule-based algorithms have an added value over other techniques.
+However, it is necessary to analyze the definition of interpretability in depth.
 Currently, interpretability is measured as the number of rules and the average number of variables per rule, but this cannot be easily used to compare several approaches.
 In particular, GBML algorithms can produce different types of rule sets and different rule representations, e.g., XCS evolves a set of overlapping rules while GASSIST evolves a decision list.
-A related line of research is the use of Multi-Objective Genetic Algorithms to evolve rule sets with optimal compromise between precision and interpretability.
+A related line of research is the use of multiobjective genetic algorithms to evolve rule sets with optimal compromise between precision and interpretability.